abe33/spectacular/docs/index.md

 The parameters defined with takes are then stored in the matcher instance with the provided names.
 The `takes` function accept a slat argument such as `values...`.
 In that case, the splat must be the sole argument.

 <aside>
-  **Note:** Matchers that doesn't takes arguments are created only once and then passed to the expectation, they should never stores anything that may induce false positive.
+  <p>**Note:** Matchers that doesn't takes arguments are created only once and
+  then passed to the expectation, they should never stores anything that may induce false positive in later tests.</p>

-  This is not an issue with parameterizable matchers since an instance is created every time the matcher function is called.
+  <p>This is not an issue with parameterizable matchers since an instance is created every time the matcher function is called.</p>
 </aside>

 It's possible to run code on the initialization of a matcher: